SorinMac/Comp-432N-111/README.md

 Steps to Compiling/Running:

-1) run command javac src/Compiler.java
+1) run command javac src/Wheatley.java

    This will compile the Compiler.Java file I have in the src folder and make a class file of the same name that can be ran at command line.

-2) run command java -cp src Compiler
+2) run command java -cp src Wheatley

    This will run the class file of the same name